1944 Cuba–Florida hurricane

-The 1944 Cuba–Florida hurricane (also known as the 1944 San Lucas hurricane and the Sanibel Island Hurricane of 1944) was a large Category 4 tropical cyclone on the Saffir–Simpson hurricane wind scale that caused widespread damage across the western Caribbean Sea and Southeastern United States in October 1944.
+The 1944 Cuba–Florida hurricane (also known as the 1944 San Lucas hurricane and the 1944 Sanibel Island hurricane) was a large Category 4 tropical cyclone on the Saffir–Simpson hurricane wind scale that caused widespread damage across the western Caribbean Sea and Southeastern United States in October 1944.
 It inflicted over US$100 million in damage and caused at least 318 deaths, the majority of fatalities occurring in Cuba.
 One study suggested that an equivalent storm in 2018 would rank among the costliest U.S. hurricanes.
 The full extent of the storm's effects remains unclear due to a dearth of conclusive reports from rural areas of Cuba.
 The unprecedented availability of meteorological data during the hurricane marked a turning point in the United States Weather Bureau's ability to forecast tropical cyclones.

 The disturbance began suddenly over the western Caribbean Sea, strengthening into a tropical storm on October 12 within hours of initial development.
 It intensified into a hurricane the next day, with a brief but slow westward path bringing it near Grand Cayman.
 There, the storm produced rough surf and torrential rainfall for several days, destroying all of the Cayman Islands' crops and damaging coastal property; the storm proved to be the rainiest hurricane in Grand Cayman's history.
 On October 16, the developing hurricane made a sharp turn northward and accelerated.
 It made landfall on western Cuba two days later at peak strength with winds of 145 mph, making it a Category 4 hurricane.
 Cuba, hardest hit by the storm, saw at least 300 people killed and suffered extensive damage inflicted by winds and storm surge, especially in the Havana area.
 Numerous ships sank in Havana Harbor amid agitated waters and marine debris.

 A gradual weakening trend began after the hurricane crossed Cuba, attenuated by the storm's large size.
 It crossed the Dry Tortugas as a major hurricane on October 18 before making a final landfall near Sarasota, Florida, as a Category 2 hurricane the following day.
 Although property damage was considerable in the Florida Keys and throughout the Florida coasts, the bulk of the storm's damage toll arose from significant losses of crops in the state's citrus-producing regions, curtailing record harvests.
 Eighteen people were killed in the state, half from the loss of a ship in Tampa Bay.
 The storm continued to weaken as it passed over Florida and the Southeastern United States, producing heavy rains throughout the U.S. East Coast and gusty winds that led to widespread power outages.
 On October 20, the storm transitioned into an extratropical cyclone and tracked northeastwards along the U.S. East Coast.
 The system was last distinguishable east of Greenland four days later.